Failure of electronic components: Contact failures

-Electrical contacts exhibit ubiquitous contact resistance, the magnitude of which is governed by surface structure and the composition of surface layers.
-Ideally contact resistance should be low and stable, however weak contact pressure, mechanical vibration, corrosion, and the formation of passivizing oxide layers and contacts can alter contact resistance significantly, leading to resistance heating and circuit failure.
+Electrical contacts exhibit contact resistance, the magnitude of which is governed by surface structure and the composition of surface layers.
+Ideally contact resistance should be low and stable, however weak contact pressure, mechanical vibration, and corrosion can alter contact resistance significantly, leading to resistive heating and circuit failure.

-Soldered joints can fail in many ways like electromigration and formation of brittle intermetallic layers.
+Soldered joints can fail in many ways including electromigration and the formation of brittle intermetallic layers.
 Some failures show only at extreme joint temperatures, hindering troubleshooting.
-Thermal expansion mismatch between the printed circuit board material and its packaging strains the part-to-board bonds; while leaded parts can absorb the strain by bending, leadless parts rely on the solder to absorb stresses.
-Thermal cycling may lead to fatigue cracking of the solder joints, especially with elastic solders; various approaches are used to mitigate such incidents.
-Loose particles, like bonding wire and weld flash, can form in the device cavity and migrate inside the packaging, causing often intermittent and shock-sensitive shorts.
-Corrosion may cause buildup of oxides and other nonconductive products on the contact surfaces.
-When closed, these then show unacceptably high resistance; they may also migrate and cause shorts.
-Tin whiskers can form on tin-coated metals like the internal side of the packagings; loose whiskers then can cause intermittent short circuits inside the packaging.
-Cables, in addition to the methods described above, may fail by fraying and fire damage.
+Thermal expansion mismatch between the printed circuit board material and component packaging strains the part-to-board bonds.
+Thermal cycling may lead to fatigue cracking of the solder joints.
+Loose particles, like weld flash and tin whiskers, can form in the device cavity and migrate inside the packaging, causing often intermittent and shock-sensitive shorts.
+Corrosion may cause a buildup of oxides and other nonconductive products on the contact surfaces.
+When closed, these then show unacceptably high resistance; the oxides may also migrate and cause shorts.